morrownr/USB-WiFi/USB_Chipsets.md

 :warning: A [patch was submitted](https://patchwork.kernel.org/project/linux-wireless/patch/6df14f076220c0cbc1d32939cd8be8cb33d7b498.1646235785.git.lorenzo@kernel.org/) for inclusion in the Linux `mt76` driver.

-* 2021-04-01 - AP mpde supporting going into the kernel at this time.
+* 2021-04-01 - AP mode support is going into the kernel at this time.

 ## Realtek RTL8852